 Non-Financial: Jennifer Dodson has no competing non-financial interests or relationships with regard to the content presented in this course.

 Satisfactory completion requirements: All disciplines must complete learning assessments to be awarded credit, no minimum score required unless otherwise specified within the course.

 Jennifer graduated from the Florida International University occupational therapy program in 1998.
 She has been practicing outpatient rehabilitation in Jacksonville, Florida, ever since.
 In 2002, she was honored to be chosen as a fellow for the Evelyn Mackin Hand Therapy Fellowship at the Philadelphia Hand Center.
 She became a certified hand therapist in 2004.
 Part…Read full bio

-4. Special Considerations to Increase Adherence to Therapy Program
+4. Adherence to Therapy Program

 This chapter will present suggestions, based on research, regarding adherence to therapy programs.
 The role of the therapist in increasing patient adherence to achieve greater functional outcomes and patient satisfaction will be discussed.